Chapter 4: Business & Administration04:69:00 Northeast State Website Policy and Guide

 Web Page Editor: The individual who is responsible for the routine maintenance and update of assigned Web pages.
 These assignments shall be made by the Web Page Managers.

-Web Page Manager: The individual who must approve, and is ultimately responsible for, all content on the Web pages within his or her specific area of responsibility.
+Web Page Manager: The individual who must approve, and is ultimately responsible for, all content on the Web pages within their specific area of responsibility.
 (Refer to Section F for a complete listing of Web Page Managers.)

 Web Page: A document on the Internet.
 Every Web page is identified by a unique URL (Uniform Resource Locator).